IBM Cloud Docs

 You can review answers to some frequently asked questions about IBM Cloud® Direct Link.

-How does the new Direct Link differ from Direct Link on Classic?
+How does Direct Link differ from Direct Link on Classic?

 The Direct Link offering differs from Direct Link on Classic in that Direct Link is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
 This design enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.